Cryptyde Completes Acquisition of Forever 8

 About Cryptyde

-Cryptyde, Inc. (Nasdaq: TYDE) is focused on leveraging blockchain technologies to disrupt consumer-facing industries.
+Cryptyde, Inc. TYDE is focused on leveraging blockchain technologies to disrupt consumer-facing industries.
 For additional information, please visit http://www.cryptyde.com/

 About Forever 8